WolfgangKonen/hello-world/README.md

 ```
 then the program gets 512 MB heap space and the error is gone.

-If the JAR file commons-compress-1.9.jar is not on your system, download it from
+If the JAR file commons-compress-1.9.jar is not on your system, locate it from [lib/commons-compress-1.9](lib/commons-compress-1.9) or download it from
 	 [https://commons.apache.org/proper/commons-compress/download_compress.cgi](https://commons.apache.org/proper/commons-compress/download_compress.cgi)
-This is needed for Add JARs... above and for the imports in agentIO/LoadSaveTD.java:
+This is needed for Add JARs... above and for the imports in `agentIO/LoadSaveTD.java`:
 ```
 	import org.apache.commons.compress.archivers.ArchiveException;
 ```
-and similar
+and similar.

 JFreeChart is under Eclipse normally available as User Library (see Add Library... above).
-If not, follow the tipps in
+If not, follow the tipps in [jfreechart-1.0.17-install.pdf](lib\jfreechart-1.0.19\jfreechart-1.0.17-install.pdf), p.
->	C:\installs\JFreeChart\jfreechart-1.0.17-install.pdf, p.
 31-35.

 If this PDF is not available locally, download it from [https://sourceforge.net/projects/jfreechart/files/2.%20Documentation/1.0.17/jfreechart-1.0.17-install.pdf](https://sourceforge.net/projects/jfreechart/files/2.%20Documentation/1.0.17/jfreechart-1.0.17-install.pdf)